AHRQ-CDS/AHRQ-CDS-Connect-CQL-SERVICES/README.md

 ## Adding CQL Libraries

-This service is packaged with the [Statin Use for Primary Prevention of CVD in Adults](https://cds.ahrq.gov/cdsconnect/artifact/statin-use-primary-prevention-cvd-adults) and [CMS’s Million Hearts® Model Longitudinal ASCVD Risk Assessment Tool for Baseline 10-Year ASCVD Risk](https://cds.ahrq.gov/cdsconnect/artifact/cmss-million-heartsr-model-longitudinal-ascvd-risk-assessment-tool-baseline-10) CQL libraries.
+This service is packaged with a simple Condition and Medication Count library as well as the [Statin Use for Primary Prevention of CVD in Adults](https://cds.ahrq.gov/cdsconnect/artifact/statin-use-primary-prevention-cvd-adults-clinician-facing-cds-intervention) CQL library.
 You can find their ELM JSON files in subfolders of the _config/libraries_ folder.

 To add other CQL libraries, you must first [translate them to ELM JSON](https://github.com/cqframework/clinical_quality_language/tree/master/Src/java).
 You can then add their ELM JSON (and the ELM JSON of any dependencies) to the _config/libraries_ folder or any subfolder within it.